-- 15. (1) The Council, and the Councils established by law for the medical and dental professions, the social work and psychology professions, the nursing profession and the pharmacy profession, acting conjointly - - (a) must appoint a registrar to exercise the powers, and perform the duties and functions, of the registrar in terms of section 15, including such additional powers, duties and functions as the Minister may prescribe; and - (b) may appoint one or more assistant registrars, at such remuneration and subject to such other conditions of service as such Councils so acting may determine.
+- 14. (1) The Council, and the Councils established by law for the social work and psychology professions, the medical and dental professions, the nursing profession and the allied health professions, acting conjointly - - (a) must appoint a registrar to exercise the powers, and perform the duties and functions, of the registrar in terms of section 15, including such additional powers, duties and functions as the Minister may prescribe; and - (b) may appoint one or more assistant registrars;

+at such remuneration and subject to such conditions of service as such Councils so acting may determine.

-(2) The registrar must appointed in terms of subsection (1) must act, notwithstanding any other provisions of this Act, as the registrar of the Council and of all the Councils referred to in that subsection.
+- (2) The registrar appointed in terms of subsection (1) must act, notwithstanding any other provisions of this Act, as the registrar of the Council and of all the Councils referred to in that subsection. - (3) The Council and the Councils referred to in subsection (1) must enter into a written agreement to provide for - - (a) the establishing and the conducting of the office of the registrar and all matters relating to such office; - (b) the contributions to be made by the respective Councils in respect of - - (i) the expenses incurred or to be incurred relating to the establishing of the office of the registrar referred to in paragraph (a);

-- (3) The Council and the Councils referred to in subsection (1) must enter into a written agreement to provide for - - (a) the establishing and the conducting of the office of the registrar and all matters relating to such office; - (b) the contributions to be made by the respective Councils in respect of - - (i) the expenses incurred or to be incurred relating to the establishing of the office of the registrar referred to in paragraph (a); - (ii) the payment of the remuneration payable to the registrar, to the assistant registrar and to the other persons employed by the Council and such other Councils in terms of this section; and - (iii) the running costs and the other expenditure relating to the office of the registrar referred to in paragraph (a); and - (c) such other matters as may be necessary for the efficient joint conducting of the office the registrar referred to in paragraph (a). - (4) The registrar must - - (a) determine, with the written approval of the Council and of the Councils referred to in subsection (1), acting conjointly, the staff establishment of such Councils; and - (b) employ persons, at such remuneration and subject to such other conditions of service as the Council and the Councils referred to in subsection (1), acting conjointly, may determine, to assist the Council with the performing of all the work and activities which may be necessary for the exercise and performance of the powers, duties and functions of the Council in terms of this Act or of any other law. - (5) Notwithstanding subsection (4), the registrar may appoint, without the approval of the Council and of the Councils referred to in subsection (1), temporary employees for a period not exceeding two calendar months at such daily remuneration as he or she may consider appropriate. - (6) The remuneration referred to in subsection (1), (4) and (5) must be paid from the funds of the Council and of the Councils referred to in subsection (1) in accordance with the written agreement entered into in terms of subsection (3).
+- (ii) the payment of the remuneration payable to the registrar, to the assistant registrar and to the other persons employed by the Council and such other Councils conjointly in terms of this section; and - (iii) the running costs and the other expenditure relating to the office of the registrar referred to in paragraph (a); and - (c) such other matters as may be necessary for the efficient joint conducting of the office of the registrar referred to in paragraph (a). - (4) The registrar must - - (a) determine, with the written approval of the Council and of the Councils referred to in subsection (1), acting conjointly, the staff establishment of such Councils; and - (b) employ persons, at such remuneration and subject to such other conditions of service as the Council and the Councils referred to in subsection (1), acting conjointly, may determine, to assist the Council and such other Councils with the performing of all the work and activities which may be necessary for the exercise and performance of the powers, duties and functions of the Council and of such other Councils in terms of this Act or of any other law. - (5) Notwithstanding subsection (4), the registrar may appoint, without the approval of the Council and of the Councils referred to in subsection (1), temporary employees for a period not exceeding two calendar months at such daily remuneration as he or she may consider appropriate. - (6) The remuneration referred to in subsections (1), (4) and (5) must be paid from the funds of the Council and of the Councils referred to in subsection (1) in accordance with the written agreement entered into in terms of subsection (3).